 As the major streaming companies continue to see explosive user growth thanks to stay-at-home restrictions, is now the time to invest in Roku?

-As the world continues to hibernate indoors due to the deadly coronavirus pandemic, some stay-at-home business leaders have begun to emerge, such as Teladoc (NYSE: TDOC), Zoom (NASDAQ: ZM), and Slack (NYSE: WORK), to name a few.
+As the world slowly comes back to life, some stay-at-home business leaders have still managed to retain their status and market leaders, such as Teladoc (NYSE: TDOC), Zoom (NASDAQ: ZM), and Slack (NYSE: WORK), to name a few.

-One of the big winners from this change in lifestyle worldwide has been Netflix (NASDAQ: NFLX), which surpassed 180 million subscribers in Q1 and continues to grow.
-Likewise, Disney (NYSE: DIS) — despite a litany of separate issues — has seen its streaming service Disney+ hit 55 million paid users.
+One of the big winners from this change in lifestyle worldwide has been Netflix (NASDAQ: NFLX), which surpassed 192 million subscribers in Q2 and continues to grow.
+Likewise, Disney (NYSE: DIS) — despite a litany of separate issues — has seen its streaming service Disney+ hit 100 million paid users.
 Other content providers such as Apple (NASDAQ: AAPL) and Amazon (NASDAQ: AMZN) are also reporting jumps in their streamed offerings, and amidst all this growth, Roku (NASDAQ: ROKU) has been quietly riding the coattails of streaming success.

 So, is now the right time to invest in Roku?

 Streaming is in, cable TV is out.
 Total user losses for major pay-TV operators in 2019 came to 6 million, allowing streaming video subscribers to surpass cable for the first time, according to The Motion Picture Association of America (MPAA).
 As COVID-19 rages and people turn to Netflix and Disney for their entertainment needs, Roku stands to gain a lot from riding the wave of a global movement that shows no signs of slowing down.